hminnovation/wagtailclearstream/README.md

+Note: this project hasn't been updated since 2017 and is no longer maintained.
+It is likely to break with the latest version of Wagtail.

 Wagtail Clear StreamField
 ============================
 This is an amended version of Wagtail's StreamField interface that introduces a new class called `ClearField`